folio-org/mod-ncip/README.md

 The checkout item service is called when an item is checked out (either a temporary item being circulated to a local patron or a local item being loaned to another library).
 In the 1.0 version of this module, this service does check for blocks on the patron and looks at the active indicator.
 If if finds blocks or if the patron is not 'active' the call to the service will fail.
 If/when JIRA UXPROD-1683 is completed this check can be removed.

-Sample XML Request
+Sample XML Request:

 https://github.com/folio-org/mod-ncip/blob/master/docs/sampleNcipMessages/checkOutItem.xml

 ##### Checkin Item
 The checkin item service is called when an item is checked in.
 This service can include patron information in the response.
 However, if the CheckInItem service is called and there is not an outstanding loan, no patron information will be included in the response.

-Sample XML Request
+Sample XML Request:

 https://github.com/folio-org/mod-ncip/blob/master/docs/sampleNcipMessages/checkInItem.xml